lupyuen/lupyuen.github.io/src/rust6.md

     (Because NuttX is mostly in C, not Rust)

-That's why we updated the __Continuous Integration__ workflow for NuttX...
+That's why we extended the __Continuous Integration__ workflow for NuttX...

-Every NuttX Pull Request will trigger a rebuild of our [__Rust Blinky App__](TODO).
+Every NuttX Pull Request will now trigger a rebuild of our [__Rust Blinky App__](TODO).
 If anything breaks, we'll find out right away!

 TODO: Docker Container